Rafer Johnson

-Rafer Lewis Johnson (August 18, 1934 – December 2, 2020) was an American decathlete and film actor.
+Rafer Lewis Johnson (August 18, 1934 – December 2, 2020) was an American decathlete and film and television actor.
 He was the 1960 Olympic gold medalist in the decathlon, having won silver in 1956.
-He had previously won a gold in the 1955 Pan American Games.
-He was the USA team's flag bearer at the 1960 Olympics and lit the Olympic cauldron at the Los Angeles Games in 1984.
+He had previously won a gold at the 1955 Pan American Games.
+Johnson was the U.S. team's flag bearer at the 1960 Olympics and lit the Olympic cauldron at the 1984 Summer Olympics.

 In 1968, Johnson, football player Rosey Grier, and journalist George Plimpton tackled Sirhan Sirhan moments after he had fatally shot Robert F. Kennedy.

 After he retired from athletics, Johnson turned to acting, sportscasting, and public service and was instrumental in creating the California Special Olympics.
 His acting career included appearances in The Sins of Rachel Cade (1961), the Elvis Presley film Wild in the Country (1961), Pirates of Tortuga (1961), None but the Brave (1965), two Tarzan films with Mike Henry, The Last Grenade (1970), Soul Soldier (1970), Roots: The Next Generations (1979), the James Bond film Licence to Kill (1989), and Think Big (1990).

 Biography

 Johnson was born in Hillsboro, Texas on August 18, 1934.
 His family moved to Kingsburg, California, when he was aged nine.
 For a while, they were the only black family in the town.
-A versatile athlete, he played on Kingsburg High School's football, baseball and basketball teams.
+A versatile athlete, he played on Kingsburg High School's soccer, baseball and basketball teams.
 He was also elected class president in both junior high and high school.
 The summer between his sophomore and junior years in high school (age 16), his coach Murl Dodson drove Johnson 24 miles (40 km) to Tulare and watched Bob Mathias compete in the 1952 U.S. Olympic decathlon trials.
 Johnson told his coach, "I could have beaten most of those guys."
 Dodson and Johnson drove back a month later to watch Mathias's victory parade.
 Weeks later, Johnson competed in a high school invitational decathlon and won the event.
 He also won the 1953 and 1954 California state high school decathlon meets.

-In 1954 as a freshman at the University of California, Los Angeles (UCLA), his progress in the event was impressive; he broke the world record in his fourth competition.
+In 1954, as a freshman at the University of California, Los Angeles (UCLA), his progress in the event was impressive; he broke the world record in his fourth competition.
 He pledged Pi Lambda Phi fraternity, America's first non-sectarian fraternity, and was class president at UCLA.
 In 1955, in Mexico City, he won the title at the Pan American Games.

 Johnson qualified for both the decathlon and the long jump events for the 1956 Summer Olympics in Melbourne.
 However, he was hampered by an injury and forfeited his place in the long jump.
-Despite this handicap, he managed to take second place in the decathlon behind compatriot Milt Campbell.
+Despite this handicap, he managed win silver in the decathlon behind compatriot Milt Campbell.
 It would turn out to be his last defeat in the event.